pypy/pypy/pypy/doc/stm.rst

 * Forking the process is slow because the complete memory needs to be copied manually right now.

+* Very long-running processes should eventually crash on an assertion error because of a non-implemented overflow of an internal 29-bit number, but this requires at the very least ten hours --- more probably, several days or more.

 .. _`report bugs`: https://bugs.pypy.org/